- Letters Home & Important Messages

 - Baseline tests: At the start of Year 7, students complete subject assessments and online reading and MidYIS tests.
 These tell us about general or specific needs and guide us in planning school work to help students reach their targets.

-- Ongoing assessments: Further reading tests, subject assessments, class tracking sheets, SEND management plans and daily ‘assessment for learning’ in lessons by teachers and TAs all help to identify students who may be experiencing difficulties.
-Individual tests or assessment by external advisors such as the Educational Psychologist may be required.
-Concerns about a student are shared with the student, teachers, Inclusion Department staff and parents/carers and we plan together how best to move forward.
+- Ongoing assessments: Further assessments, class tracking sheets, SEND data and daily ‘assessment for learning’ in lessons by teachers and TAs all help to identify students who may be experiencing difficulties.
+Individual tests or assessment by external staff, such as the Educational Psychologist, may be required.
+Concerns about a student are shared with the student, teachers, Inclusion Department staff and parents/carers, so that we can plan together how best to move forward.

 - ‘Wrap-around’ support: Our aim is for all staff to be flexible, knowledgeable and understanding of individual needs.
-Many students need help at some point in their school life, whether or not they have a formal SEN diagnosis.
-For example, a student with social difficulties (but not ASD) might join the Social Skills group, we try to make classrooms ‘Dyslexia Friendly’ and our OFSTED report (Feb 2014) praised teachers’ skills in promoting literacy and reading in lessons.
+Many students need help at some point in their school life, whether or not they have a formal SEND diagnosis.
+For example, a student with social difficulties (but not ASD) might join the Friends group, we try to make classrooms ‘Dyslexia Friendly’ and our OFSTED report (Feb 2014) praised teachers’ skills in promoting literacy and reading in lessons.

-The Inclusion Department consists of: Director of Inclusion, Assistant SENCO, Inclusion Administrator, Higher Level Teaching Assistant (HLTA) and Teaching Assistants (TAs).
+The Inclusion Department consists of: Assistant Headteacher - Inclusion, Assistant SENCO, SEND Teacher, Inclusion Administrator, Higher Level Teaching Assistant (HLTA) and Teaching Assistants (TAs).
 Our TAs specialise in curriculum areas and/or aspects of SEN, such as Autism or Visual Impairment and are highly skilled in supporting students to make academic and social progress, both in class and through a range of interventions.
 There are close links between Inclusion and Pastoral staff.

 Assistant Headteacher for Attendance and Year 9: Ms S Farzand 0121-464-2830 email@example.com